Cloud key management

 • To join a CSE meeting, users must be invited or added during the meeting.
 Knocking isn't available for CSE meetings.

-• Access to CSE files and meetings depends on your organizational CSE policies.
+• Access to CSE files and meetings depends on your organization CSE policies.

 External user requirements